paulehoffman/dns-delegation/charter.md

 TODO: less limitation just between signaling between the parent and resolver

-TODO: better describe that there doesn't need to be three documents and one combined one instead

 TODO: consider a ramifications/etc document as a deliverable, how it will be developed and deployed

 - A document listing the consensus-derived requirements for a new signaling mechanism between a parent and a resolver about communication parameters available for communicating with a delegated child.
 This is expected to be published as an Informational RFC.